salikadave/freshers-interview-checklist/README.md

 Hey there! 👋🏻

-This repo is a compilation of interview questions for a CS / IT student preparing for their first job straight out of college.
+This repo is a compilation of interview questions for a CS / IT student preparing for their first internship / job straight out of college.

 Browse questions by topic: